thernstig/cli/docs/content/using-npm/workspaces.md

 This set of features makes up for a much more streamlined workflow handling linked packages from the local file system.
-Automating the linking process as part of `npm install` and avoiding manually having to use `npm link` in order to add references to packages that should be symlinked into the current `node_modules` folder.
+Automating the linking process as part of `npm install` and avoiding manually having to use `npm link` in order to add references to packages that should be symlinked from the current `node_modules` folder.

 We also refer to these packages being auto-symlinked during `npm install` as a